IRS Free File: Is It Still Around?

 *Note: ezTaxReturn also provides Spanish speakers with an online product.

 Not sure which provider to use?
 The IRS provides a “Find a Trusted Partner” button to help you choose.
-After you answer several return-related questions, the tool lists qualifying providers who may file your taxes for free.
+After you answer several return-related questions, the tool lists qualifying providers who can file your taxes for free.

-Free File tax credits and deductions
+Free File program for filing taxes: Tax credits and deductions

 The IRS Free File offers what the tax agency describes as a “simple, no-cost way for taxpayers to claim the full amount of tax benefits for which they’re eligible” — and that extends to tax credits and deductions.